magsenche/hanazono/docs/artificial_intelligence/prompt_engineering.md

 - High `top_p` $\rightarrow$ **diverse**

 `top_p` decides how many possible words to consider.
 It will only consider words that together add up to `top_p` of the total proability.
 Also called nucleus sampling.
 Generally we tweak either `temperature` or `top_p` but not both.

+??? question "What are the `temperature` and `top_p` parameters for? "
+    - `temperature` controls the creativity of the model by changing how often the model outputs a less likely token
+    - `top_p` controls how deterministic a model is by deciding how many words to consider

 ### Max length
 Limits the number of token the model generates.